benjaminjellis/jjinfo.nvim/README.md

-# jjfino.nvim
+# jjinfo.nvim

-nvim plugin to get info about jj. this plugin is mostly intended to be used with lualua to replace the git functionality
+nvim plugin to get info about jj. this plugin is mostly intended to be used with lualua to replace the builtin git functionality